vuejs/vuex/docs/pt-br/modules.md

 ```

 #### Advertência para desenvolvedores de plugin
-You may care about unpredictable namespacing for your modules when you create a [plugin](plugins.md) that provides the modules and let users add them to a Vuex store.
-Your modules will be also namespaced if the plugin users add your modules under a namespaced module.
-To adapt this situation, you may need to receive a namespace value via your plugin option:
 Você pode se preocupar com o namespacing imprevisível para seus módulos quando você cria um [plugin] (plugins.md) que fornece os módulos e permite que os usuários os adicionem a uma loja Vuex.
 Seus módulos serão também escritos por namespacing se os usuários do plugin adicionarem seus módulos em um módulo namespace.
 Para adaptar esta situação, talvez seja necessário receber um valor de namespace através da opção do plugin:

 ``` js